kasslent/clc-digital-skills/_lessons/module-5.1.md

 	![]({{ site.img }}/module4/seo-cheatsheet.jpg)

-	- Word count - this is a tricky one since “recommended word count for SEO” keeps changing.
+	- **Word count** - this is a tricky one since “recommended word count for SEO” keeps changing.
 Some say 300 words is enough, others argue that long-form (1000+ words) content performs better.
 Generally, with longer content you have an ability to naturally include more keywords to your text, which search engines will pick up.
 My personal rule of thumb 500+ words.

-	- Images - although search engine bots can’t “see” images, there is a way to make them visible by adding alt tags.
+	- **Images** - although search engine bots can’t “see” images, there is a way to make them visible by adding alt tags.
 		- Make sure your alt tags include your targeted keywords

-1. Errors - The absence of errors show search engines that your website can be easily accessed by people
+1. **Errors** - The absence of errors show search engines that your website can be easily accessed by people

-	- 3xx Issues (301, 302, etc. ) - Redirects.
+* 3xx Issues (301, 302, etc. ): **Redirects**.
 Use Screaming Frog to find them
-	- 4xx Issues (404 is the most common one) - Client error.
+* 4xx Issues (404 is the most common one): **Client error**.
 Use Google Search Console or Screaming Frog to find them
-	- 5xx Issues (500, 502, etc.) – Server error.
+* 5xx Issues (500, 502, etc.):  **Server error**.
 Use Google Search Console to find them.
-	- Manual Actions - alerts you get when Google flags your website or penalizes your website for shady SEO tactics.
+* Manual Actions - alerts you get when Google flags your website or penalizes your website for shady SEO tactics.
 Use Google Search Console (formerly Google Webmaster Tools)  to find them.
 Read more information on [Google Manual Actions.](http://onlineownership.com/google-manual-action-google-wmt-explained/)

 </div>